Canada Express Entry

 - Arranged Employment: A Canada Express Entry candidate can be awarded a maximum of 10 points if he/she has a full-time job offer from a Canadian employer verified by Human Resources and Skills Development Canada (HRSDC).

-Applicants for Canada Express Entry must obtain a minimum of 67 points out 100 points.
+Applicants for the Express Entry System must obtain a minimum of 67 points out 100 points.
 According to Immigration, Refugees and Citizenship Canada (IRCC), if your score is higher or equivalent to 67 you can immigrate to Canada as a skilled worker.
 If your score is lower than 67, you do not qualify to migrate to Canada as a skilled worker but you can opt for any other visa program.

 Step 1: Determine Your Eligibility for Canada Express Entry